jaanga/sp500/dev-notes.md

 ## To Do

-### Realtime
+### For all scripts

-* Make trade variables properties of symbols
-* Add graph icons to the apps
-* Add date and time for each minute
+* Add tweets

-### Replay

-### Both
+* Select exchange & index
+* Select portfolio
+* Compare and contrast Google and Yahoo volume data
 * Start creating issue blog posts
-* Set up read me files
 * Toggle log or linear table scales

+### Ground

 * Add sounds
-* Add auto replay
+* Add sun movement

+### SHO

+* Only symbols in the sector highlight
+* When you select a sector, the list of constituents is displayed in the symbols list

+## 2017-04-07 ~ Theo

+Done a while ago
 * Add minute slider bar
-* Add sun movement
 * Prevent objects from going off the table
 * Add select and highlight symbol by text entry

-### Get Trades
-* Select exchange & portfolio
-* Get trades for selected symbols or portfolio of issues not in sp500
-* Display start index
+* Set up read me files
+* Add auto replay
+* Make trade variables properties of symbols
+* Add graph icons to the apps
-* Add display date that will be saved << make more apparent
+* Add date and time for each minute

 ## 2017-03-25